gjbadros/pyvantage/README.md

 =========
 A simple Python library for controlling a Vantage Controls system for lighting, etc.

-This started by copying pylutron under the MIT License on 2018-02-11 from https://github.com/thecynic/pylutron.
+The very first version of this started by copying pylutron under the MIT License on 2018-02-11 from https://github.com/thecynic/pylutron.
+It has evolved massively since then.

 Updated for shades on 2018-08-20
+Updated for multiple telnet connections on 2019-12-11

+(See git version history for details.)

 Authors
 -------

 Greg Badros (gjbadros on github) built this package for the Vantage Controller lighting systems.
+He is the primary author and maintainer and welcomes contributions, including of Design Center .dc files for testing purposes.

+Chris Colohan (colohan on github) has made several improvements and contributions including around button press handling.

 Dima Zavin (thecynic on github) wrote pylutron, on which this was originally based.